Got a Question? We’ve got the Answers!

 Crank the Shield will be have two race divisions, Solo, and Two Person.
 Within those divisions are separate age categories:

 There are top 3 placings for each age category in each stage.
-Upon the conclusion of all three or two stages, the overall winners in each age category will receive a special Crank the Shield Winners jersey.
+Upon the conclusion of all three or two stages, the overall winners in each age category will receive an overall trophy and special winners Tech-shirt?